Constitutional law, privacy and technology, terrorism, evidence-based courts, public opinion and survey/experimental methods

-Dr. Linda Merola is an Associate Professor of Criminology, Law and Society at George Mason University and the Co-Director of the Research Program on Criminal Justice Policy in the Center for Evidence-Based Crime Policy at GMU.
+Dr. Linda Merola is an Associate Professor of Criminology, Law and Society at George Mason University and a Senior Fellow of the Center for Evidence-Based Crime Policy at GMU.
 She received her Ph.D. in government from Georgetown University, where she was awarded the Harold N. Glassman Award for Excellence in Research, given to the most accomplished dissertation across the social science disciplines each year.
 Professor Merola also holds a J.D. from the George Washington University Law School, where she served on The George Washington Law Review and was admitted to the Virginia State Bar Association upon graduation.
 Professor Merola's academic interests relate to civil liberties and terrorism, with particular emphasis on public and expert opinion about these topics.
 Recently, she has published articles concerning the coverage of terrorism and civil liberties in the media, and she is currently working on research related to airport security and passenger screening.
 She has also published research related to the use of license plate recognition technology by law enforcement, including its impacts on privacy and police legitimacy.
 Another portion of Dr. Merola’s work relates to the courts, with a specific focus on supporting the courts in using research evidence.
 She has also completed several projects related to judicial selection mechanisms and judicial diversity.
 Professor Merola has received advanced training in research methodology, statistics and survey/experimental methods through the National Science Foundation and Duke University, as well as at the University of Michigan as a recipient of the ICPSR’s Miller Scholarship.
-At George Mason, Dr. Merola teaches both graduate and undergraduate courses related to constitutional law, terrorism and security, and the courts.
-In 2011, she was a finalist for the university-wide George Mason University Teaching Excellence Award.
+At George Mason, Dr. Merola teaches both graduate and undergraduate courses related to constitutional law, privacy, terrorism and security, and the courts.
+In 2016, she was the recipient of GMU's Students As Scholars Mentoring Excellence Award and she was also recognized as a finalist for the 2011 George Mason University Teaching Excellence Award.

 Gould, J.B., Hartley, R., Raftery, W., Merola, L. & Oleson, J.C.
 (2011).
 Overwhelming evidence: The challenges and opportunities of evidence-based management in the courts.
 Judicature 95(2), 61-69.